ursatile/css4eng/202-the-css-color-model.md

 CSS has borrowed named colours from all kinds of places, going way back to a couple of Unix developers, Paul Ravelling and John C. Thomas, sitting down in the late 1980s, one with a Sinclair Paints catalogue, the other with a big box of Crayola crayons, and programming colour names like Dodger Blue, Aquamarine and Orchid into the X Windows colour system.

+### Named System Colours

+The

 Named colours are human.
 They have character, and history, and they're easy to read --- as long as you know that `gainsboro` is a light grey and `peru` is a sort of pale brown color.
 But, as you saw with the Swedish flag exercise in the last section: if the color you want doesn't have a name, you're out of luck.

 Fortunately, named colours isn't the only way to specify colour values in CSS.

-The RGB Colour Model
+## The RGB Colour Model

 Inside every computer screen are millions of tiny pixels, and every pixel is made up of three elements - one red, one green, one blue.
 If you zoom in really close with a magnifying glass or something, you can see the individual RGB components of each pixel, but in everyday use, they're so tiny, and so close together, that your eyes just kinda smush the elements together.
 If they're all dark, that pixel looks black.
 If they're all lit up as bright as they can, that pixel looks white.